We’ll help you access benefits payable through your own insurance company

 - Grief counseling ($400 per family)

 People who suffer sprains, strains and minor whiplash injuries (as defined in the regulations) can access 12 weeks of therapy.
-If treatment is required for more than 12 weeks, it would be available, however the insurer will likely request a medical assessment to make a determination.
+If treatment is required for more than 12 weeks, the insurer will likely request a medical assessment to make a determination around extending the coverage.

 Patients who are being helped through this new treatment process do not need prior approval from insurance companies to begin treatment, and they will not pay out-of-pocket for the treatments.
 The treatments are pre-approved, and care-providers directly bill the insurance companies.